-Post updated to reflect the present COVID-19 pandemic.
+Article was updated to reflect the present covid-19 situation.

-Circumstances affect mental health, but a person can energize either faith or fear by his/her choices
+Circumstances can bolster either your faith or fear

 Story # 1:

-I have a staff who worked with me for about 2 years.
+I had a staff who worked with me for about 2 years.
 She finished college as a scholar and when she got the job, she supported the family.
 With her salary as R & F, she can’t make both ends meet given the needs of a family of 4.
-Despite her circumstances, she kept a positive outlook on the company and her job.
-She cultivated an attitude of faith.
-Given more time, she could be developed for a leadership position.
-However, an opportunity came for her to work abroad, though staff position, she earns P 50, 000.00/ month when minimum wage in PH is still hovering at 8K
+Despite her circumstances, she kept a positive outlook and believe she’ll have a better future.
+Given more time, she can be developed for a leadership position.
+However, an opportunity came to work abroad, though staff position she accepted the offer and earns P 50, 000.00/ month when minimum wage in PH is still hovering at 8K

 Story # 2: